 Looking For A Food Dehydrator Buying Guide?

-For me, it’s time to bring the food dehydrator into the limelight again and fill the house with the gentle fragrance of drying herbs – it feel like summer has finally arrived.
+For me, it’s time to bring the food dehydrator into the limelight again.
+And fill the house with the gentle fragrance of drying herbs – it feels like summer has finally arrived.
 I got started on food dehydrators about four years ago, after reading an article over at The Cottage Smallholder – a goldmine of information on preserving food and funny with it – so do check it out.

-If you’ve got any questions or comments I’d love to hear from you, just fill out the comments form below or hit the contact button and I’ll get back to you within a day or often less.
+If you’ve got any questions or comments I’d love to hear from you.
+I just fill out the comments form below or hit the contact button and I’ll get back to you within a day or often less.